 You can use whatever method you like here, although what you end up using will depend on whether or not you will be using the old tiles somewhere else afterward.

-If you will be repurposing the old tiles, a hammer and bolster is probably preferred to minimize damage to them, but a jackhammer is the faster and easier choice if you simply want to clear the floor out.
+If you will be repurposing the old tiles, a hammer and bolster are probably preferred to minimize damage to them, but a jackhammer is a faster and easier choice if you simply want to clear the floor out.

 We can use this knowledge to our advantage.
 Take several cloth rags and place them over the tile mastic, then prepare boiling water and pour that over the rags you laid out over the floor.
 The mastic will not necessarily dissolve in the water, but it will soften the mastic significantly.

 You have a couple of other alternatives here.
 For instance, you could use lukewarm or cold water if you don’t have hot water on hand, but hot water does help soften the mastic more quickly.
 You could also mix the water with vinegar to help break down the mastic chemically.